dickon/openxt-combined/README.md

 Dickon was thinking about how to do automated builds and verison control in a way that works for multiple organsiations and figured to set this up as a strawman.

-Currently setupoe and initramfs builds complete and I get compile problems in later steps.
+Currently setupoe and initramfs builds complete and I get compile problems in dom0 building Java, which I also get with upstream OpenXT.
+The magnitude of this change and the complexity of our use of OpenEmbedded guarantee there  will still be some issues to find.
+I have for instance not started looking at the in guest tools or SyncXT build.

 # Background